-Weasel Solar Farm Proposal
+Weasel Solar Farm

 Landowner-led renewable energy that supports local agriculture